 - 1. Add 10 drops of 6 M HNO3. - 2.
-Stir the solution well and place the tube in the hot water bath for 3 minutes. - 3.
-Centrifuge (if necessary) and remove supernatant liquid.
-SAVE this for Step 4.
+Stir the solution well and place the tube in the hot water bath for 3 minutes.

 Balance the test tubes before placing them in the centrifuge.

 Make sure each pair of opposing test tubes contain similar volumes before starting the centrifuge.